-Educational Psychologists maintain a note of young people's names who have been discussed with them and will only open Psychological Service case files if there is to be direct work with a child or family or there is a high frequency of consultations required.
-Again parental permission is sought prior to opening a Psychological Services case file.
+Educational Psychologists maintain a note of young people's names who have been discussed with them and will only open Psychological Service case files if a formal referral has been received and accepted.
+Parental permission is sought prior to opening a Psychological Services case file.

-Further details on the service can be found on their website: www.eps.south-ayrshire.gov.uk.
+Further details on the service can be found on their website: www.eps.south-ayrshire.gov.uk